< Go to Rain Boots - Men's

 Hands-on Gear Review

-On first glance the Bogs Ultra Mid look like a rain boot with a strange design.
-The top of the shaft tapers down from the back to the front, and there are two very large gaping holes on either side of the shaft.
-But despite its appearance, this product definitely kept our feet warm, and it was one of the easiest boots to put on.
-In fact it earned the Editors' Choice award in our men's winter boot review.
+The first thing our testers noticed about the Bogs Ultra Mid Rain Boot is its strange design.
+The top of the shaft tapers down from the back to the front and there are two very large gaping holes on either side of the shaft.
+These holes make it one of the easiest boots to put on fast.
 The rubber around the bootie is rugged enough to protect against even the most serious stubbed toes.
-The neoprene lining adds both comfort and waterproofness, although the holes in the side of the shaft greatly reduce the depth at which the rain boot can be used before you risk getting water, snow or debris inside.
-If you need a warm product with a tall shaft, check out the Bogs Classic High - Men's or Kamik Icebreaker.
+It's also quite warm and actually earned the Editors' Choice award in our men's winter boot review.
+The neoprene lining adds both comfort and waterproofness, although the holes in the side of the shaft sharply reduce the depth at which the rain boot can be used before you risk getting water, snow or debris inside.
+If you need a warm product with a taller shaft, check out the Bogs Classic High - Men's or our champion of the chill, the Kamik Icebreaker.

-The Bogs Ultra Mid is a comfortable model that was the easiest to get on and off of your feet thanks to the large handles punched into the side of the upper.
-However, these same handles reduced its applications, and provided a way for precious heat to escape if you're using it in colder temperatures.
-That said, if you're looking for a less warm rain boot, this could be a major advantage to you.
+The Bogs Ultra Mid Rain Boot is a comfortable model that was the easiest to get on and off of our feet thanks to the large handles punched into the side of the upper.
+However, these same handles reduce its applications, and provide a way for precious heat to escape if you're using it in colder temperatures.
+That said, if you're looking for a less warm rain boot with some rugged utility, this could be a major advantage to you.

 Our testers found the smoothness of the tread on the bottom of the Ultra Mid works great on hard, slick surfaces, like sidewalks around town, due to the amount of surface contact provided by the sole.
 However, in muddy conditions or in conditions with loose ground beneath your feet, the Ultra Mid doesn't perform so well.
 The tread lacks large or aggressive lugs that would really dig into soft ground.
 If you need a rain boot that is more suited to use in mud, dirt, or other off-road conditions, check out the Icebreaker.